harshdevcode/Blogs-Project/posts/financial-grade-api-protocol-explained.md

 createdOn: '2023-09-04'
 updatedOn: '2023-09-04'
 ogTitle: "Financial-grade API protocol and Open Banking"
-ogDescription: "he Financial-grade API protocol is a set of standards and guidelines that aim to ensure the security and reliability of APIs used in the financial industry."
+ogDescription: "The Financial-grade API protocol is a set of standards and guidelines that aim to ensure the security and reliability of APIs used in the financial industry."
 ogImage:
     url: ''
 category: ['Solutions']